 I also use attachment-focused EMDR (eye movement and desensitization reprocessing) and Lifespan Integration to help process traumatic experiences and heal attachment wounds.

 Experience and Training

+I am a Licensed Mental Health Counselor in Washington State.
 I have 10 years of experience providing group therapy for children, adolescents, and their families in long-term children's inpatient programs and 10 years of experience training educators and mental-health professionals in the areas of social skills education and violence & bullying prevention.
 In 2010, I went on to further my clinical training and received a Master of Arts degree in Psychology from LIOS Graduate College of Saybrook University.
 In addition to my private practice, I am also a Positive Discipline facilitator for Sound Discipline and I facilitate mindfulness-based, experiential, workshops in a variety of community settings.